xbz-24/SFML-Pong/README.md

-# Pong
+# basic pong

-A simple implementation of the classic Pong game using the SFML library

 ![Pong Gameplay](https://github.com/Xbz-24/pong/blob/main/gifs/ezgif.com-video-to-gif%20(1).gif)

+## Overview

+This project is a modern reinterpretation fo the classic Pong game, developed using C++ with the SFML and Box2D libraries.
+It features a two-dimensional table tennis-like game where players control paddes to hit a ball back and forth.

-## Description
+## Features

-This project showcases a boucing ball (representing the classic Pong ball) that moves around the screen and bounces off the edges.
-The game window has a resolution of 850x500 pixels.
+- High-resolution graphics and smooth gameplay.
+- Physics-based movement and collision handling using Box2D.
+- Customizable paddle and ball textures.
+- FPS counter for performance monitoring.
+- Scalable to different screen resolutions.

 ## Prerequisites

-- SFML library: This game uses the Simple and Fast Multimedia Library (SFML) for rendering and handling user input.
-Ensure you have SFML.
-Installed and set up correctly.
+- SFML 2.5 or higher
+- Box2D
+- CMake 3.0 or higher
+- A C++20 compatible compiler

 ## How to Run

 1. Clone this repo to your local machine
 2. Navigate to the project directory
-3. Compile the game using C++ compiler, ensuring you link against the necessary SFML libraries.
+3. Compile the game using Cmake

-You can use: g++ -std=gnu++20 main.cpp \
+For linux/macos you can use:
--I/opt/homebrew/Cellar/sfml/2.6.0/include \
--L/opt/homebrew/Cellar/sfml/2.6.0/lib \
--lsfml-graphics -lsfml-window -lsfml-system \
--I/opt/homebrew/Cellar/box2d/2.4.1/include \
--L/opt/homebrew/Cellar/box2d/2.4.1/lib \
--lbox2d \
--o main && ./main
+    mkdir -p ~/games
+    git clone -b main https://github.com/Xbz-24/pong.git ~/games
+    cd ~/games/build
+    rm -rf *
+    cmake -B . -S ..
+    make

-4. Run the compiled executable.
+4. Run the compiled executable: cd ~/games/build
+    ./pong

+5. Enjoy.

 ## Code Overview